khizerhaider/khizerhaider/README.md

     🚀 I'm a BSCS student at NUST with a keen interest in AI and software development.
     🧠 Passionate about leveraging data and algorithms to create innovative solutions.
-    🛠 Experienced in a variety of tech areas, from GUI development in PySide6 to backend management with MongoDB, and even tackling algorithm-based challenges in C++!, as well as proficient in Natural Language Processing and Deeplearning/MachineLearning also i have specialities in Generative AI with LLMs
+    🛠 Experienced in a variety of tech areas, from GUI development in PySide6 to backend management with MongoDB, and even tackling algorithm-based challenges in C++!.
+    Proficient in Natural Language Processing and Deeplearning/MachineLearning also i have specialities in Generative AI with LLMs

 🌱 Currently Learning